MCP Integration Guide

 To use multiple CJ accounts, create a separate app for each one:

-- Run Steps 1–2 for each account to obtain the corresponding Access Token.
+- Repeat Step 1 for each account to obtain the corresponding MCP Token.

 CJMCP-Account1,CJMCP-Account2). - Switch between accounts by typing